Richard Golian

 8 Jun 2025

-I recently heard an idea about the future that lodged itself in my mind and hasn’t left since.
+I recently heard an idea about the future that lodged itself in my mind and has not left since.
 It was about artificial intelligence and how it might reshape our need for mental effort.
-The thought came wrapped in an anal…
+The thought came wrapped in an ana…

 17 May 2025